hitheshrai/Hithesh/README.md

-Here’s an even more concise version of your README, focusing on your background and tools used to create the website:

----

 # Hithesh Rai Purushothama Portfolio

 | Senior EE at Arizona State University | Undergraduate Researcher at Rolston Lab | Senior Studio Associate at Next Lab |

 Welcome to my portfolio repository!
 This site highlights my journey in Electrical and Electronic Engineering, with a focus on renewable energy, material research, and AI applications.
-The website was developed using Bolt AI, ChatGPT, and Perplexity to create an interactive platform showcasing my skills and experience.
+The website was developed using Bolt AI (Template), ChatGPT 4 (Debuging), and Perplexity to create an interactive platform showcasing my skills and experience.

 ---